tinyplex/tinybase/site/guides/10_releases.md

 ## v5.0

+This is a major release for TinyBase and adds important new CRDT & synchronization functionality.
+It also includes some breaking changes that may affect you (but which should easy to fix they do!)
-This release (currently in beta) contains a new mergeable-store module, which contains a subtype of Store - called MergeableStore - that can be merged with another.

-This is a fundamental building block in adding native CRDT & synchronization functionality to TinyBase.
-There is work yet to be done on the communication protocol to negotiate and merge across systems, but in the meantime, stores can be merged locally with deterministic results.
-This implementation uses an encoded hybrid logical clock to timestamp the changes made so that they can be cleanly merged.
+The main new functionality is in the new mergeable-store module, which contains a subtype of Store - called MergeableStore - that can be merged with another with deterministic results.
+The implementation uses an encoded hybrid logical clock (HLC) to timestamp the changes made so that they can be cleanly merged.
+A synchronization protocol also lets you negotiate changes between systems.

+### Local Merging

-The getMergeableContent method on a MergeableStore is used to get the state of a store to merge into another.
+The getMergeableContent method on a MergeableStore is used to get the state of a store that can be merged into another.
 The applyMergeableChanges method will let you apply that to (another) store.
-The merge method is a convenience function to merge two stores together:
+The merge method is a convenience function to bidirectionally merge two stores together:

 ```js
 import {createMergeableStore} from 'tinybase';